Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Key points:

-• Mac-side constant processing (every 5 minutes): Whenever new history is added to Aqua Voice's settings.json, aqua_archive.py takes the diff and mirrors it to a separate folder
+- Mac-side continuous processing (every 5 minutes): Whenever new history is added to Aqua Voice's

-Setup Procedure
+Setup Steps

 The paths and settings values in this article are expressed with placeholders.
 Please replace them with your own environment according to the table below.

-Placeholder What to replace with
+| Placeholder | What to replace with |

-<YOUR_USER> macOS username (e.g., taro.yamada)
+macOS username (e.g., taro.yamada) |

-<ARCHIVE_PATH> Archive save destination for voice logs (absolute path).
-Any folder readable from Cowork is fine.
-Example: /Users/taro.yamada/Documents/aqua-voice-archive
+Archive save destination for voice logs (absolute path).
+Any folder readable by Cowork is fine. e.g., /Users/taro.yamada/Documents/aqua-voice-archive |

-<KNOWLEDGE_PATH> Knowledge save destination for analysis results (absolute path).
-Example: /Users/taro.yamada/Documents/aqua-voice-knowledge
+Knowledge save destination for analysis results (absolute path). e.g., /Users/taro.yamada/Documents/aqua-voice-knowledge |

-<YOUR_SLACK_EMAIL> Your own email address for Slack notifications
+Your own email address for Slack notifications |

 0. Prerequisites

-• Python 3 available at /usr/bin/python3 (macOS standard)
+- Python 3 available at

-Note: The reason we don't read directly from ~/Library/Application Support/ is that Cowork's scheduled tasks cannot read ~/Library/Application Support/ due to sandbox restrictions.
-We need to mirror to readable paths (such as ~/Documents/, ~/Downloads/, ~/Library/CloudStorage/...).
+~/Library/Application Support/is that Cowork's scheduled tasks cannot read~/Library/Application Support/due to sandbox restrictions.
+We need to mirror to a readable path (such as~/Documents/,~/Downloads/,~/Library/CloudStorage/..., etc.).

 1-1.
-Place the Archive Script
+Place the archive script

 Create the archive directory and place the Python script.